hroetsc/ArrayDynamics/README.md

 R, Julia and Python need to be installed.
 Ideally, install them via Conda. too.

 ## Simulation parameters
-Are specified in `features.yam`.
+Are specified in `features.yaml`.
 Based on the list, a master table (`MASTER.csv`) is created as first step of the pipeline.
 The master table contains all parameter combinations tested in the simulation.